 We live in unforgiving times.
-There is little room for error in these days and little tolerance of error as well.
+On both the left and the right, there is little room for error in these days and little tolerance of error as well.
 The polarization and divisions that we know in our nation and in our world are in many cases the detritus of decades and even centuries old animosities that have resulted in the inability or the unwillingness to forgive.
 We have chosen sides and those on the opposite side are held in contempt.

-The risen Christ give us, his followers, an option: forgive or retain.
+The risen Christ gives us, his followers, an option: forgive or retain.
 Notice that this is not forgive or don't forgive.
 Forgive or retain.

-As it happened, those of us who have been studying the Gospel of John together in recent weeks puzzled over these words this past Wednesday evening.
-As we did, it occurred to me that "retain" suggests a keeping, even a holding close.
-And I began to wonder: why would we want to hold close the sins of others?
+"Retain" suggests a keeping, even a holding close.
+Listening as the risen Christ presents this choice, I wonder: why would we want to hold close the sins of others?
 Of what advantage would it be to carry the sins of other along with us?
-One member of the study read a paraphrase of those words of Jesus: "If you hold onto the sins of others, what are you going to do with them?
+One paraphrase of this text has Jesus ask: "If you don't forgive sins, what are you going to do with them?